Frequently Asked Questions

 Instructional practices and curriculum that are “evidence-based” have a proven success rate when implemented with fidelity.

-My child does not have documented disability, but is still struggling with reading.
+My child does not have documented disability, but is still struggling.
 Can you help them?

 YES!
-Our reading intervention is designed for each individual student and will address their specific needs.
+Our reading and writing intervention programs are designed for each individual student and will address their specific needs.

-No. We are able to work with all individuals with reading difficulties from ages 5-adult.
+Yes.
+We are able to work with all individuals with reading and/or writing difficulties from ages 4-adult.